developer-zebra/developer-zebra-site/src/stagenow/5-0/stagingprofiles/index.md

 14. When staging is complete, **<u>test Alert Button functionality</u>** by long-pressing the newly programmed key.

 #### Alert Button Notes
+* **The intent function reads only the base state of a given key identifier**;  it does NOT read any of the keyboard-modifier states (i.e. ALT, SHIFT, color, etc.).
+To prevent the device from ignoring Alert key-presses if the keyboard is NOT in the base state, map "none" to all keyboard states.
+* **To send the desired key code in ALL keyboard states**, assign the desired Key Identifier to the key code in ALL keyboard states.<br>[More about KeyMapping](/mx/keymappingmgr/).
 * **If the key had been previously assigned a function** (i.e. as a scan trigger), assign the "none" key code to remove the pre-existing function.
 This dedicates the key to the Alert Button function only.
 * **If device is not in suspend mode**, only a long-press is needed to trigger the alert.
 * **To prevent changes to Alert Button settings**, block user access to the Android Settings panel.
-* **The intent function reads only the base state of a given key identifier**;  it does NOT read any of the color-key modifiers.
-To prevent the device from ignoring Alert key-presses if the keyboard is NOT in the base state, map "none" to all keyboard states.
-To send desired key code in ALL keyboard states, assign the Key Identifier to the key code in ALL keyboard states.
-Learn more [about KeyMapping](/mx/keymappingmgr/)

 <!--